-William Ewing is a well-known curator and writer on photography.
+William A. Ewing is a well-known curator and writer on photography.
 From 1977 to 1984 he was Director of Exhibitions at the International Center of Photography, New York, and between 1996 and 2010 he was Director of the Musée de l’Elysée, Lausanne.
 His exhibitions have been shown at many museums in America and Europe, including the Museum of Modern Art, New York; the Centre Pompidou, Paris; the Hayward Gallery and the Serpentine Gallery, London; the Kunsthaus Zürich; and the Montreal Museum of Fine Arts.
 His recent books include The Body, The Century of the Body, and Face: The New Photographic Portrait.
 He has also co-authored, with Brandow and Herschdorfer, two Edward Steichen publications: Edward Steichen: Lives in Photography and Edward Steichen: In High Fashion, the Condé Nast Years 1923-1937.
 Mr Ewing is also Director of Curatorial Projects for the international publishing house, Thames & Hudson.
-His most recent publications are Ernst Haas: Color Correction (Steidl, 2010) and Masterclass: Arnold Newman (Thames and Hudson, 2012).
+His most recent publications are Landmark: The Fields of Landscape Photography (Thames and Hudson, 2014), Edward Burtynsky: Essential Elements (Thames and Hudson, 2016), and William Wegman: Being Human (Thames and Hudson, 2017).